NCAS-CMS/cms-website/_unified-model/postproc.md

 permalink: '/unified-model/postproc/'
 breadcrumb: true
 ---
-{% include alert info="This page is currently under development." %}

-This document details how to upgrade the version of postproc in your suite to include tasks to:

-1. Transfer data to JASMIN using Gridftp
-2. Migrate data to JASMIN Elastic Tape

 ## Upgrading Postproc to use the ARCHER2/JASMIN branch

 #### 1. Determine which version of Postproc your suite is currently using